 sshcommand, which allows to connect to a node in a job (oarsh offers most of the features and options of OpenSSH ssh).

-- you can ssh to nodes just like to any machine.
+- you can ssh to nodes just like to any machine (you can also use

 - You used the OAR